About Tournament Forecast

 Match Prediction is based on players' previous results and track records.

-Previous results are analyzed by the Neural Network algorithm with ~60 neurons for different features about players like Elo Rating, Surface Elo Rating, ATP Points, Recent Form, Head-to-Head ratios and Winning Percentages varied by surface, tournament level, tournament, round, recency, match or set ratios, vs rank, vs hand, vs backhand...
+Previous results are analyzed by the Neural Network algorithm with ~60 neurons for different features about players like Elo Ratings, ATP Points, Head-to-Head ratios, Winning Percentages and Recent Form varied by surface, tournament level, round, tournament, recency, match or set ratios, vs rank, vs hand, vs backhand...

 Match win probabilities given by each of the features (neurons) are then combined by the neural network using different weights.